-Four County Players Board of Directors
+The Four County Players Board of Directors

 Edward Warwick White joined the cast of Annie in 2011, and has been involved with Four County Players both on and offstage ever since.
-Last seen onstage as Frank Parker (“The Old Man”) in Four County’s A Christmas Story: The Musical, Edward has directed, produced, and designed numerous 4CP productions, having most recently directed Irving Berlin’s White Christmas, Avenue Q, The Best of Barboursville, and Chicago.
+Last seen onstage as Buddy the Elf in ELF: The Musical, Edward has directed, produced, and designed numerous 4CP productions, having most recently directed It Shoulda Been You, Irving Berlin’s White Christmas, Avenue Q, The Best of Barboursville, and Chicago.
 EWW is a graduate of Radford University and earned his M.Ed. from UVA’s School of Education and Human Development.
 By day, he serves as Assistant Dean of the Full-time MBA Program and Student Affairs at the Darden Graduate School of Business at the University of Virginia.
 As an actor and performer since early childhood, he feels coming to Four County Players is like coming home.

 Hannah Vidaver (Treasurer)

-Hannah Vidaver has been involved at Four County since 2014 when she appeared in her first Four County show Shrek!
+Hannah has been involved at Four County since 2014 when she appeared in her first Four County show Shrek!
 The Musical.
 Always a “theater nerd” Hannah fell in love with the theater, its history, and its volunteers, and has been in many Mainstage and Cellar shows since then.
 Memorable roles include Ernestina Moneymaker in Hello Dolly! and Marlafaye Mosely in Savannah Sipping Society.
 Theater has always been her passion and always will be.
 Working both on and off the stage she knows how important a supportive and inclusive theater can be.
 She hopes to be a part of that support at Four County.
 Theater is always expressive, and messy, and evolving, and she is excited to be a part of that process.
 To bring that experience to the next generation.